JOAO PEDRO HESPANHA @ UCSB

 Hakan Kizilocak, PhD 2005, Associate Scientist at Intelligent Optical Systems, Inc., Torrance, CA, USA (as of Oct.
 2005)

-Kyriakos Vamvoudakis, PhD 2011 (University of Texas at Arlington)
+Kyriakos Vamvoudakis, PhD 2011 (PhD from University of Texas at Arlington)

 Shengxian Jian, PhD 2007 (PhD from University of Illinois, Urbana Champaign).